nocobase/nocobase/docs/en-US/api/resourcer/index.md

 ### `registerAction()`

-Register an action with the resource manager.
+Register an action with the resourcer.
 The action is accessible to a specified resource, or all resources if no resource name is specified.

 **Signature**